• Skip to primary navigation

 5. Immediately add ¼ cup of steak mixture to the center of each wrapper, top with a half round of Provolone cheese, then fold and seal with additional egg.

-7. Preheat your air fryer to 350ºF.
+9. Preheat your air fryer to 350ºF.

-8. Place the egg rolls in a single layer in the air fryer basket with space between them and spritz with cooking spray.
+10. Place the egg rolls in a single layer in the air fryer basket with space between them and spritz with cooking spray.
 Don't overcrowd them or they won't cook properly.

-10. Repeat for the rest of the egg rolls, working in batches as necessary.
+12. Repeat for the rest of the egg rolls, working in batches as necessary.

 Air frying tips

 Also, keep in mind that the first batch will require the most time, even if you preheat the air fryer (which you should always do).
-The air fryer will retain the heat and subsequent batches may need a minute or two less to achieve the same results.
+The air fryer will retain the heat, and subsequent batches may need a minute or two less to achieve the same results.

-Tips for the best cheesesteak egg rolls
+Tips for the best cheese steak egg rolls

 When you are working with egg roll wrappers, it is best to cover them with a clean and damp (not dripping wet) kitchen towel.
 They will dry out quickly if left uncovered, and you can't roll them up once they're dried out.
 They will break.

 You can wrap and cook the egg rolls and freeze them for up to 3 months.
-Place the entire baking sheet in the freezer, and once the egg rolls are frozen solid (and dry to the touch), wrap each one individually in foil then put them into an airtight container or zippered freezer bag for up to 3 months.
+Place the entire baking sheet in the freezer, and once the egg rolls are frozen solid (and dry to the touch), wrap each one individually in foil, then put them into an airtight container or zippered freezer bag for up to 3 months.

 What you cannot do is wrap the egg rolls and then put them in the fridge without cooking them.
 Egg roll wrappers become slimy and gross and fall apart if they are used and then not cooked.